Join a group!

 Whether you made liters of soup, served hot chocolate, baked some tasty food from your home country, operated the PIN machine, or just waited on the long line to purchase an empanada or Aussie meat pie.
 Thank you for helping the lunchroom to be such a great success. your contribution has gone a long way to helping COS as well as helping others around the world.

 From time to time one of the groups or an individual in the parish takes the initiative to arrange a trip out for any interested parties.
 This could be a trip to a place of tourist interest, a lunch party or a foreign journey.
-Keep a look out in the bulletin for news of such outings or trips and also, if you have an idea for such an event, do communicate this to the office.
+Keep a look out for news of such outings or trips on the news section of our website and also, if you have an idea for such an event, do communicate this to the office.

 Being part of this team is a great way to meet people!
 Hospitality includes a wide range of activities primary among which is providing coffee, tea, soft drinks, and cakes for the children, after Mass.
 However the team also coordinates special receptions from time to time especially on the big occasions such as Easter, New Year, Christmas etc. Volunteers to help are always welcome!
 If you are able to to be one of those volunteers, please contact Aileen Faulkner either after the morning mass or via the office.